 Exploring Cross-Agency Partnerships to Address Food Insecurity

 Consistent access to fresh, affordable, nutritious food is a significant challenge for many Medicaid members.
-Moreover, COVID-19 is exacerbating long-standing racial and ethnic disparities in food insecurity.
-Black and Latino households with children are nearly twice as likely to be struggling with food as similar white families.
+Moreover, Black and Latino households with children are nearly twice as likely to be struggling with food as similar white families.
 State agencies, including Medicaid and social service agencies, increasingly recognize the value and importance of centering individual and community voices in the policymaking process, especially those from communities of color who experience disparities in food security.
 The significant overlap in eligibility for Medicaid and food support programs, such as SNAP, provides opportunities for states to coordinate their policies and processes to improve administration, customer service, partnerships, and program participation.

-CHCS is exploring partnership opportunities among state entities administering SNAP, WIC, and Medicaid to address food insecurity for Medicaid enrollees by connecting state partners and centering lived expertise.
-An advisory group, comprised of individuals and organizations with policy, program, and lived expertise, is providing expert guidance to CHCS.
+CHCS explored partnership opportunities among state entities administering SNAP, WIC, and Medicaid to address food insecurity for Medicaid enrollees by connecting state partners and centering lived expertise.
+An advisory group, comprised of individuals and organizations with policy, program, and lived expertise, provided guidance to CHCS.
+The project aimed to:

 - Explore opportunities to align across sectors to decrease food insecurity and improve health for Medicaid enrollees;